richkuz/schema-tools/README.md

 `reindex.painless` runs one time when reindexing into a new index.

+### Store any painless scripts in the index

+Add into the `painless_scripts` folder all painless scripts that should be `PUT` into the index.

+Each revision must specify all the painless scripts required, even if they haven't changed.

 ### Apply a schema change to Staging and Production

 Run GitHub Actions for your branch to prepare a given environment.
 The actions use the  `migrate` task underneath.